How To Perform A Self-Examination For Skin Cancer At Home

 - Next, examine your upper back – as you continue your self-examination skin cancer screening, be sure to fully examine your entire back.
 Using a full-length mirror, or the help of a spouse, scan every inch and take note of any abnormalities you see.

 - Examine your buttocks and thighs – next, move on and examine your buttocks and the backs of your thighs.
 A spouse or partner will be helpful in this area as well, or you can use handheld and full-length mirrors.

 - Examine the rest of your legs and feet – this next step of your skin cancer screening is best done from a sitting position, propping up one leg at a time on a chair, stool, or ledge.
 Examine the front and sides of both of your legs—all the way up to the groin.
 Then move to your feet.
 Look between your toes, at the tops of your feet, the bottoms of your feet, and under your toenails.

-Visit Dr. Perri in Spring for an Annual Skin Cancer Screening
+Visit Dr. Perri for an Annual Skin Cancer Screening

 While everyone should be sure to perform skin cancer screenings at home on a regular basis, you should still visit Dr. Perri annually for a professional skin cancer screening.